inex/ixp-manager-docs-md/docs/features/layer2-addresses.md

 ### Migrating Read-Only to Read/Write

 INEX's use case was to switch from the read only *MAC Addresses* table to this table without the need to data fill all preexisting ~200 MACs.
-As such we have created a Artisan migration script which can be run with:
+As such we have created an Artisan migration script which can be run with:

 ```sh
 php $IXPROOT/artisan l2addresses:populate